furaiev/amazon-cognito-identity-dart-2/README.md

 Note: When creating the App, the generate client secret box must be unchecked.

-Please note that this package is _not_ production ready.

 ## Usage
 __Use Case 1.__ Registering a user with the application.
 One needs to create a CognitoUserPool object by providing a UserPoolId and a ClientId and signing up by using a username, password, attribute list, and validation data.